 A chromatic tuner allows you to tune differently your guitar, as it includes all the 12 notes of the scale: C, C#, D, D# …

-3. Buy one!
+3. Should I Buy One?

 The most popular tuner is the Korg Chromatic Tuner Ca-30.
-As it’s name shows, it’s a chromatic tuner, so you can tune your guitar to whatever tone you desire.
+As its name shows, it’s a chromatic tuner, so you can tune your favorite instrument to whatever tone you desire.

 On most tuners you can also calibrate Hertz.
 The standard calibration is 440 Hz.